-This program matches students from the Missouri School of Journalism with nonprofit newsrooms to work on projects including membership models, audience engagement, newsletter development, analytics and live event planning.
+The Missouri School of Journalism partners with INN to match five undergraduate and graduate-level students with newsrooms to work on projects including membership models, audience engagement, newsletter development, analytics and live event planning.
 The internship program selects diverse students to place into newsrooms, particularly in audience and product positions, where they can build management and leadership experience.
-Meet the 2020 Interns, and contact Damon Kiesow if your INN member newsroom is interested in participating in summer 2021.